Clinical Mental Health Counseling, M.S.

 Master Of Science Degree In Counseling - Clinical Mental Health Counseling

 The licensure track program is designed to meet the curricular requirements for Connecticut State Licensed Professional Counselor (LPC).
 The program in Clinical Mental Health Counseling (60 credit hours) prepares graduate students to work in a variety of community counseling agencies, college counseling centers, hospitals, and other counseling settings including private practice.
 Students develop skills and theoretical knowledge in practicing individual, group and career counseling with diverse populations in either public or private agencies.
-All Clinical Mental Health Counseling students complete practicum (100 hours) and internship (600 hours) experiences.
+All Clinical Mental Health Counseling students are required to complete a practicum (100 hours) and internship (600 hours) experiences.
 Students find practicum and internship placements in a variety of settings, including community counseling centers, child guidance centers, crisis stabilization programs, rape crisis and domestic violence programs, substance abuse programs, college counseling centers, youth services programs and inpatient and residential treatment programs.
 All practicum and internship experiences must be completed under the supervision of a Licensed Professional Counselor with at least two years of experience in the counseling field.
 A comprehensive examination and a portfolio submission are required for Masters of Science Degree in Clinical Mental Health Counseling.

 Please note that completion of a Masters program in Clinical Mental Health Counseling is only one of the requirements for obtaining Licensure as a Professional Counselor.
 Each student is responsible for understanding the Connecticut State Department of Public Health licensure requirements, as listed on their website.
-Application for licensure cannot occur until after post-graduate supervision hours are earned and all other requirements have been met
+Application for licensure cannot occur until after post-graduate supervision hours are earned and all other requirements have been met.

 Candidates for the program are evaluated on the following criteria: